Project

 GIFT-2018-2X Delayed

-Added by Brawner, Keith almost 6 years ago
+Added by Brawner, Keith about 6 years ago

 Due to issues found in testing, GIFT-2018-2X has been delayed until the end of the week.
 It features a new virtual character and DKF creator/editor; these features touch nearly all existing content and have many use cases.